GLP-1 (Liraglutide) – Product Information

 GLP-1 also known as Liraglutide is a naturally occurring peptide that is known to stimulate insulin secretion.
-Research shows that it may potentially lower blood sugar levels and improve heart, liver, and lung function, making it a popular choice for researchers to combine with MK 677 which can potentially increase blood sugar levels.
+Research shows that it may potentially lower blood sugar levels and improve heart, liver, and lung function, making it a popular choice for researchers to combine with MK 677 which has been known to cause increases in blood sugar levels in subjects.

-The peptide has also been shown to potentially slow or prevent the effects of Alzheimer’s disease.
+The peptide has also shown promising results in slowing or preventing the effects of Alzheimer’s disease.

 GLP-1 has also been found to potentially improve cardiac muscle glucose uptake.
-In addition, research has shown that it may possesses anti-diabetic and anti-obesity effects.
-Pure Rawz sells Liraglutide, a synthetic derivative of GLP-1, for medical research purposes only.
+In addition, research has shown that it may possess anti-diabetic and anti-obesity effects.
+Pure Rawz sells Liraglutide, a synthetic derivative of GLP-1, for research purposes only.

 What is Liraglutide (GLP-1 Analog)?